Independence Day (Georgia): History

 26 May had been celebrated as the national day of the Democratic Republic of Georgia until the Soviet takeover in 1921.
 During the Soviet era, it was clandestinely and irregularly observed by segments of society opposed to the Communist regime.
 As the Georgian national movement gained momentum in the late 1980s, the symbols associated with the short-lived pre-Soviet republic became a rallying cry for those advocating independence from the Soviet Union.
 After Georgia's declaration of independence on 9 April 1991, the government set on 26 May 1991 Georgia's first presidential election, which was won by Zviad Gamsakhurdia.
 Georgia met 26 May of the next year with the new government led by Eduard Shevardnadze; Gamsakhurdia had been ousted in a military coup earlier that year.
 The 26 May 1992 celebration was attended by Shevardnadze's old acquaintance James Baker.
 The day also witnessed one of the first major anti-Shevardnadze demonstrations in the streets of Tbilisi.

 Through much of Shevardnadze's rule, Independence Day was a civilian observance.
 Since 1997, no military parades had been organized by the government, citing financial difficulties.
-Shevardnadze's successor as President of Georgia, Mikheil Saakashvili, restored, in 2004, tradition of holding military parades, which was used as a venue to exhibit new equipment of the Georgian Armed Forces.
+Shevardnadze's successor as President of Georgia, Mikheil Saakashvili, restored, in 2004, tradition of holding military parades, which was used as a venue to exhibit new equipment of the Defence Forces of Georgia.
 26 May 2004 saw the largest ever military parade in Georgia.

 During Saakashvili's second term of presidency, the Independence Day celebrations were overshadowed by political instability; in 2008 and 2009 large opposition rallies in central Tbilisi limited the scale of the celebrations and in 2011 an attempt by part of the opposition at obstructing a military parade planned for 26 May led to fatalities during a clash with police.

 After the Georgian Dream coalition acceded to power in 2012, a military component of the Independence Day celebration was limited to oath-taking ceremonies of Georgian soldiers and public exhibitions of military technology.
+The marchpast before the authorities did not return until the 105th Independence Day celebrations in 2023.